twilio-labs/function-templates/json-webhook/README.md

 # JSON Webhook Adapter

-Convert a Twilio webhook event into a JSON webhook, suitable for services like Zapier and IFTTT.
+Forward a URL encoded Twilio webhook event to a JSON webhook, suitable for use with services like Zapier and IFTTT.

 ## Pre-requisites